2015 Charikot helicopter crash: Accident

 The following is a statement from PACOM: "On 12 May, at approximately 10 p.m.
 JST, a UH-1Y Huey with Marine Light Attack Helicopter Squadron 469 in support of Joint Task Force 505 was declared missing while supporting Operation Sahayogi Haat."

 Nepal's army, struggling with the aftermath of a 7.8-magnitude earthquake that hit on 25 April, had deployed about 400 troops into rocky, forested terrain after the US helicopter was reported missing.

 A news release from III Marine Expeditionary Force, based in Okinawa, Japan stated that the chosen route, which may have been made because one or more of the injured was in need of urgent treatment, took the UH-1Y Huey helicopter for a brief period over unfamiliar terrain in unstable weather.
 The helicopter crashed in rugged terrain about 8 miles north of Charikot on a mission to evacuate casualties caused by the April 2015 Nepal earthquake.

 Aircraft

 The helicopter had arrived in Nepal on May 5.
 As part of Operation Sahayogi Haat, the U.S. military contributed three Marine Corps UH-1Y Huey helicopters, four Marine Corps MV-22B Osprey tiltrotor aircraft, four Air Force C-17 Globemaster III, four Air Force C-130 Hercules and four Marine Corps KC-130J Hercules aircraft to the relief effort.

 Passengers and crew

-The flight crew comprised US Marine officers as pilots and several enlisted members, including two combat correspondents.
+The flight crew comprised US Marine officers as pilots and several enlisted members, including two Combat Camera Marines.
 Also aboard were two Nepalese soldiers and five injured civilians in need of urgent treatment.